Gun people

-The Gun people, also rendered Ogũ, Ogun and Egun, is an ethnic group principally found in Lagos and Ogun State regions of southwestern Nigeria, and Ouémé Department in the southeast of the Republic of Benin, who speak the Gun language.
-The Ogu account for about 15% of the indigenous population of Lagos State and 6% of the total population of the Republic of Benin, although their parental ethnic group Fon is the majority in Benin Republic.
+The Gun people (Goun in French), also rendered Ogu, Ogun or Egun, are an ethnic group principally found in Ouémé Department in the southeast of the Republic of Benin, as well as in Lagos and Ogun State regions of southwestern Nigeria.
+They speak the Gun language.
+The Gun account for about 15% of the indigenous population of Lagos State, and 6% of the total population of the Republic of Benin, although their parental ethnic group Fon represents the majority in Benin.

 Origin

-The Ogu are Gbe speaking people who were settlers in the old Dahomey presently known as Republic of Benin.
-Oral history has it that the Ogu people are a descendant of those who migrated from Whydah, Allada and Weme which are now part of the Republic of Benin as a result of the Dahomean War that occurred during the 18th century.
-According to Olaide-Mesewaku, A.B., a historian; the Ogu people migrated to Badagry as early as the 15th century due to the need for security.
+The Gun are Gbe speaking people originating from in the old Dahomey presently known as Republic of Benin.
+They are an offshoot of the Fon people who migrated from Kingdom of Allada in the Republic of Benin.
+According to Olaide-Mesewaku, A.B., a historian; some of them migrated to Badagry as early as the 15th century.